 VNH's manager comments that, while there are challenges for its trading partners, much of Vietnam's growth has been domestically driven in recent years.
-Although the manager is concerned for the outlook for the consumer, and has been adjusting the portfolio accordingly, it says that the consumer sectors are still booming and this has given Vietnam's economy resilience in the past (for example, as the global economy was slowed by the pandemic).
+Although the manager is concerned for the outlook for the consumer, and has been adjusting the portfolio accordingly, consumer sectors are still booming and this has given Vietnam's economy resilience in the past (for example, as the global economy was slowed by the pandemic).